巧虎 (Qiaohu / Ciaohu) Review of Chinese Show and Workbooks for Kids

 幼幼版 Yoyo edition and 快樂版 Happy edition toys

-Here are examples of different toys from the 幼幼版 Yoyo edition and 快樂版 Happy edition that my daughter received when she was 3-4 years old.
+Here are examples of toys from the 幼幼版 Yoyo edition and 快樂版 Happy edition that my daughter received when she was a toddler.

 Fishing activity to review ocean animal names in Chinese